- Indian Rupee (INR) holds steady despite Covid cases surging

-The US Dollar is falling versus the Rupee.
-However, the US Dollar is rising versus major peers.
-The US Dollar Index which gauges the greenback versus a basket of 6 majors, trades +0.3% at 92.12 at the time of writing, extending gains from the previous session.
+The US Dollar is edging marginally higher versus the Rupee but trades a few pips lower versus its major peers.
+The US Dollar index Index which gauges the greenback versus a basket of 6 majors, trades -0.13% at 91.80 at the time of writing, extending gains from the previous session.